 The Healthy Living Series ran in Spring 2016 on select Tuesdays at the BIO5/Thomas W. Keating Bioresearch Building, Room 103, 1657 E Helen St, Tucson, AZ 85721 (Google Map), from 5:30 to 6:30 PM.

 Use the links below to learn more about each talk.
-There are videos for the first four talks.
+There are videos for the first four talks, but our playlist is temporarily unavailable.
 Presentation slides and copies of handouts are included, when available.

 - February 9, 2016: The Resilience Advantage with Ann Linda Baldwin, PhD, University of Arizona